-Self care Sunday rituals are not getting the attention they deserve, in my opinion.
-And if you’re not already making time for one, then this ultimate list of ideas will help you to kickstart a self-care routine going forward.
+Self care Sundays are not getting the attention they deserve, in my opinion.
+And if you’re not already making time for your own weekly ritual, then this ultimate list of free self-care ideas will help you to kickstart a valuable routine going forward.

 What is Self-Care?

 Effective self-care is anything that makes you feel good, and it will look different for everyone.

 For many people it will mean slow living, and perhaps practicing some mindfulness; while others would describe that as their definition of tedium, and for them a self-care activity might involve meeting a desire for adrenalin – my personal idea of stress!

 A good self-care routine is about taking better care of yourself and meeting your needs, whatever they may be.

 Basic self-care, such as hygiene and health, is a matter of necessity.
 But holistic self-care is so much more than that; it’s about meeting a variety of needs for connection with:

 While some of these ideas may appear indulgent, the concept is not.

 Regularly meeting each of these needs is the key to living a meaningful and fulfilling life.